rswarn/Edureka/README.md

 # Edureka
-This is Edureka github learning
+This is Edureka github learning repository
+This is my first commit